-The likeliest emergency service would be for someone hurt in the operation of the sitework or building construction.
-This could be physical injury from heavy equipment operations requiring ambulance service to the hospital.
-Similarly, someone could get accidentally hurt working around the cars.
-Nothing Special here.
+The likeliest emergency service would be for someone hurt in the operation of the sitework.
+This could be physical injury from heavy equipment b.
+Noise

 5) Proposed measures to reduce or control environmental health hazards, if any:

 Think Safety and Operate per OSHA Guidelines